Technius/technius.github.io/docs/blog/review/optimizing-ffxiv-trust-exp-with-ilp.md

 This begs the question: what would be a strategy for minimizing the number of runs (i.e., time) required to get all NPCs to level 100?
-To get an answer, I ended up writing a calculator that can compute such a strategy, and I will be describing how it works in this article.
+To get an answer, I ended up writing a calculator that can compute such a strategy, and I will be describing how it works in this article--no background knowledge on FFXIV required.
 You can find the source code [here][calculator-sources].

 <!-- more -->